A Survey on Code-Based Cryptography: Code-based Signature Schemes

 \begin{exercise} Show the zero-knowledge property and completeness for the AGS scheme. \end{exercise}

-We remark that one interesting property of these code-based ZKID schemes is that one does not require a code with an efficient decoding algorithm.
+We remark that in a code-based ZK protocol one does not require a code with an efficient decoding algorithm.
 Which stands in contrast to the requirements for many of the code-based public-key encryption schemes.
 Thus, choosing a random code the security of such schemes is much closer related to the actual NP-hard problem of decoding a random linear code.

-Clearly, using any of the two code-based ZKID schemes presented above and the Fiat-Shamir transform one immediately gets a signature scheme.
+Clearly, using any of the two code-based ZK protocols presented above and the Fiat-Shamir transform one immediately gets a signature scheme. ~